The blood of vesperbats is restless.

 Travel by land was perilous — legions of reaver ants marched forever on campaign; euvespids hunted in vicious packs; and therids lay cunning web-traps.
 To say nothing of the bats of the wild, or anteaters, or bears.
 Cutting a path to a new gallery site required the finest weevil-warriors, and death still came as companion on every venture.

 When a new gallery was founded, the first eggs were layed, and the first spores inoculated the wood.
 The first fungal harvest always yielded an entheogen, and through it, the foundress witnessed revelation, her theogony.
 This ritual bound a foundress to her gallery, making her its owner, or slave, or partner in marriage.
 Her daughters might recapitulate it, binding themselves in miniature to become priestesses.
-This marriage of a mind to something greater redefined a weevil — they translated the name as metamorphosis of the soul.
+This marriage of a mind to something greater redefined a weevil — the word is untranslatable, but poets call it the metamorphosis of the soul.

 All of this was to say, bats were not steeds to weevils.
 To the bats, weevils were useful pets.
 They would never allow themselves to be reigned and directed by small bugs, a mere source of food.
 But among the foods offered by their pets were the myriad mixtures of ambrosia cultivated by weevils.